Maintaining your deck

 If there is anything suspicious about a balcony’s stability, you are advised to avoid the area and, most importantly, restrict access to the balcony.
 It is recommended you contact a structural engineer or other suitably qualified building practitioner, who will be able to inspect the balcony to determine the full scale of the problem.

-Further information regarding the maintenance of decks and balconies can be obtained from the Building Commission here.
+Further information regarding the maintenance of decks and balconies can be obtained from the Victorian Building Authority.

 When are balustrades or handrails required?